JawboneHealth/jhhalchemy/README.md

 # JHHAlchemy

-Jawbone Health Flask-SQLAlchemy base model and CRUD methods
+Jawbone Health Flask-SQLAlchemy base model and mixins

-## Usage
+## Base Model Usage

-To use this base model:
+To use the base model:

 1. Set it as the model_class when creating the flask_sqlalchemy object:
 ```python